 Mississippi has some of the highest average home insurance premiums of any state in the US, largely due to its historically extreme weather.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Mississippi was $1,447, significantly higher than the national average of $1,132.
-Only four states have higher average home insurance rates than Mississippi.
+The average cost of homeowners insurance in the state of Mississippi was $1,508.
+That's much higher than the national average of $1,173.
+Only five states have higher average home insurance rates than Mississippi.

 Choosing a homeowners insurance company in Mississippi should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the best rates is to compare homeowners insurance quotes in Mississippi from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Mississippi.
 Out of the 9,760 Mississippi homeowners that used QuoteWizard to request insurance quotes last year, 1,097 had no home insurance.

 Why contact every individual company in Mississippi that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
 Save time and money with QuoteWizard.